elaa10/CSharp_travel_agency/README.md

 ## Technical Implementation

-- **Model and Persistence:** Java and C# implementations with relational databases.
-ORM tools like **Hibernate** were used for at least two entities.
+- **Model and Persistence:** Java and C# implementations with relational databases (SQLite).
+ORM tools (Hibernate) were used.
 Repository classes are logged, and database connection details are retrieved from configuration files.
 - **Services & GUI:** Controllers call service methods, which interact with repositories.
-Desktop GUIs were developed for both Java and C#.
+Desktop GUIs were developed for both Java (with JavaFx) and C# (with Windows Forms).
 - **Networking:** Implemented client-server architecture with sockets and threads.
 Clients receive automatic updates when trip data changes.
-The server was implemented in one language (Java or C#) and clients in the other, demonstrating interoperability.
 - **REST API & Web Client:** REST services were developed for the core entities, and a web client was implemented with JWT authentication for secure client access.